wrjodjana/obsidian-vault/computer-science/data structures/arrays and strings/arrays and strings.md

 2. A numeric restriction on constraint metric.
 This is what the constraint metric should be for a a subarray to be valid.

 **Second scenario:** Problem will ask to find valid subarrays in some way such as:
 1. Finding the best valid subarray.
-Problem will define what will make a subarray better than another.
-2.
+2. Finding the number of valid subarrays.

+### Algorithm